xfl03/JMCCC/README.md

 	// ...... - ask user to login with password
 	authenticator = YggdrasilTokenAuthenticator.loginWithToken("<email>", "<password>");
 }

+// ...... - use the authenticator (such as launching minecraft)

 // store the token
 try (ObjectOutputStream out = new ObjectOutputStream(new FileOutputStream(passwordFile))) {